Rangers trade Staal, 2nd-round pick to Red Wings

 In 42 games last season with the Red Wings and Oilers, Gagner had six goals and seven assists.
 He turned 31 in August.
 This was Gagner's 13th NHL season.

 Detroit also announced it has signed forward Turner Elson to a one-year extension.
-The 28-year-old Elson has spent the last three seasons with Grand Rapids of the AHL.
+The 28-year-old Elson has spent the past three seasons with Grand Rapids of the AHL.

 Staal is one of seven players to appear in a game for the Rangers in three different decades.
-New York reached the conference finals three times from 2012-15 and made it to the Stanley Cup Final in 2014.
+New York reached the conference finals three times from 2012 to 2015 and made it to the Stanley Cup Final in 2014.

 "I would like to thank Marc for everything he has given to the New York Rangers during his 13 seasons with the team," general manager Jeff Gorton said.
 "The success we had throughout Marc's tenure, including a trip to the Stanley Cup Final, would not have been possible without his tireless efforts on and off the ice.
 The respect we have for Marc is immeasurable, and we wish him and his family all the best."